chapel-lang/chapel/doc/rst/language/spec/statements.rst

       1 4 2 5 3 6

 .. index::
-   single: statements;param for
-   single: for loops;parameters
+   single: statements; param for
-   single: for
+   single: for loops; param
-   single: param
+   pair: for; param
 .. _Parameter_For_Loops:

 Parameter For Loops